samrahim/KiddyCareFrontend/README.md

 # babysitter

-# the idea of the app is create relation between sitters and parents
+# the gloal idea of the app is create relation between sitters and parents
 # features
-   # chat app
+    chat app
-   # booking
+    booking
-   # recomand the nearby sitter by home location
+    recomand the nearby sitter by home location

 # future features
-   # search
+    search
-   # online payment
+    online payment
-   # notification
+    notification